 - Fun with PyTorch - Part 1: Variables and Gradients (this one)

 These tutorials are also available in italian language: Alle Prese con PyTorch.

-PyTorch is currently released as beta version and available for Linux or OS X platforms only (latest version v0.3.1).
-However, below we provide some guidelines to install on Windows as well.
+PyTorch is currently released as beta version and available for Linux or OS X platforms only (latest version v0.4.0).
+From the latest version, it also supports Windows machines.
 If your machine isn't already packed with Python libraries, our hint is to install a package manager, such as Anaconda, to ease the next steps.

 Assuming both Python and Anaconda have been installed, just type: